"> FROGWATCH useful stuff - Ginninderra Catchment Group

 There are a number of great websites, with information about Australian frog species, habitat requirements and downloadable files of frog calls.

-Frog Links
+Frog habitat

 Amphibian Research Centre.
 A first stop for Australian frog enthusiasts, this site provides comprehensive and varied information on all aspects of Australian frogs.
 Includes links to: Project Corroboree, The Victorian Frog Group, The Frogs of Australia Database, the Melbourne Water Frog Census, Alcoa Frog Watch, The Lost Frogs’ Home … and much more!